valkey-io/valkey-doc/topics/valkey-json.md

 | JSON.TOGGLE        |       |   y    |   y   |       |        |
 | JSON.TYPE          |   y   |        |   y   |       |        |

-## Command Syntax

-Most commands require a key name as the first argument.
-Some commands also have a path argument.
-The path argument defaults to the root if it's optional and not provided.

-**Notation**
-* Required arguments are enclosed in angle brackets.
-For example: <key>
-* Optional arguments are enclosed in square brackets.
-For example: [path]
-* Additional optional arguments are indicated by an ellipsis ("…").
-For example: [json ...]

 ## Path Syntax
-Redis JSON supports two kinds of path syntaxes:
+Valkey JSON supports two kinds of path syntaxes:

 * **Enhanced syntax** – Follows the JSONPath syntax described by [Goessner](https://goessner.net/articles/JsonPath/), as shown in the following table.
 We've reordered and modified the descriptions in the table for clarity.
 * **Restricted syntax** – Has limited query capabilities.

 If a query path starts with `$`, it uses the enhanced syntax.
 Otherwise, the restricted syntax is used.
+It is recommended that you use the enhanced syntax for new development.

+<div id="enhanced-syntax"></div>

 **Enhanced Syntax Symbols & Expressions**